 Prototyping an Electronic Design

-At AirBorn Electronics we build up in stages because There's no debugging harder than fixing a symptom that has more than one cause, - it's a lot easier to find faults one at a time.
+It is best to build up the circuitry in stages because There's no debugging harder than fixing a symptom that has more than one cause, - it's a lot easier to find faults one at a time.

-At AirBorn Electronics we have a good stock of electronics parts and materials available.
+To prototype and debug, a good stock of electronics parts and materials is needed.
+It will really disrupt the task to have to stop and buy 10k 0603 resistors to pull up a signal line, or to have no hot air tool to help remove a part, or no desolder wick then propan-2-ol to clean up the pads afterwards.
+A lab/workshop area is needed to prototype.
 As the prototyping proceeds, areas of the circuitry will be tested and this often involves building up small test jigs, for instance to mock-up an input device.
 As and when problems are found, the solutions are often tried on the prototype circuitry directly, by adding components or rewiring.

 Prototype testing usually involves some verification of design parameters such as timing, temperature susceptibility and supply voltage variation.